joohe-e/DGComics/README.md

 ```

 ### Update the environment variable
-- Create a `.env` file in the root directory of DGComics and add the following lines
+- Create a `.env` file in the root directory of DG Comics and add the following lines
 ```bash
 LLM_API_URL=[your LLM endpoint, usually http:localhost:11434]
 LLM_MODEL_NAME=[your LLM model name, we use mixtral in our prototype]